 Problem: Pump Runs But No Water

-- Low water level: Pump drawing from below water line
+- Low water level: Pump above water (especially in drought)

 - Broken drop pipe: Water not reaching surface